-The administration area of Guangzhou is located in the upper Pearl River Delta (PRD), facing the low-lying delta plain in West and South China Sea in the southeast, and surrounded by hills in the North and East (Figure 1b and Figure 2a).
+The administration area of Guangzhou is located in the upper Pearl River Delta (PRD), facing the low-lying delta plain in West and South China Sea in the southeast, and surrounded by hills in the North and East (Figures 1b and 2a).
 At the 42 weather stations from July 2015 to October 2017, the main wind direction during the storm duration was from the south (42%) and east (28%), followed by the west (19%) and a few (11%) from the north.
 The suburban districts of Baiyun, Huangpu, Zengcheng, and Conghua had much larger precipitation than the downtown area of Guangzhou (Figure 2b).
 Meanwhile, attention must be paid to the big orange area, which has less precipitation as a result of the statistical artifacts caused by lack of weather stations in the hills, and thus its actual annual precipitation could be larger.
-In the downtown areas of Guangzhou with more weather stations, the urban stations showed distinct patterns of meteorological factors from the suburban stations, that is, less precipitation (Figure 2b), higher air temperature (Figure 2c), lower relative humidity (Figure 2d), lower surface pressure (Figure 2e), and smaller wind speed (Figure 2f) at the urban stations compared with the suburban stations.
+In the downtown areas of Guangzhou with more weather stations, the urban stations showed distinct patterns of meteorological factors from the suburban stations compared with the suburban stations.
 Considering the short duration of the records, they were just the typical mean states for this area.
 The precipitation extremes were also found to be positively associated with the urban extent in the Pearl River Delta [39].